-Is it time for a new head wrap style this Fall?
+Is it time for a new head wrap style this season?
 Uncertain how to get those fabulous head wrap looks you see on Instagram?
 Well, we're here to simplify those gorgeous looks!
-We've got 5 head wrap styles for Fall with easy video tutorials to demonstrate that tying an African head wrap is easier than you think!
+We've got 5 head wrap styles that will carry you throughout the entire year, with easy video tutorials to demonstrate that tying an African head wrap is easier than you think!

 How to Tie a Head Wrap